puppetlabs/puppet/api/docs/http_certificate_revocation_list.md

 ===========================

-The `certificate_revocation_list` endpoint retrieves a Certificate Revocation List (CRL) from the master.
-The master must be configured to be a CA. The returned CRL is always in the `.pem` format.
+The `certificate_revocation_list` endpoint retrieves a Certificate Revocation List (CRL) from the server.
+The server must be configured to be a CA. The returned CRL is always in the `.pem` format.

 Under Puppet Server's CA service, the `environment` parameter is ignored and can be omitted.
-Under a Rack or WEBrick Puppet master, `environment` is required and must be a valid environment, but it has no effect on the response.
+Under a Rack or WEBrick Puppet server, `environment` is required and must be a valid environment, but it has no effect on the response.

 The `:nodename` should always be `ca`, due to Puppet Server's default